marbl/MetagenomeScope/README.md

 You should be able to load visualizations created by MetagenomeScope in most modern web browsers (mobile browsers probably will also work, although using a desktop browser is recommended).

+## Installation notes

+Getting Graphviz and PyGraphviz installed -- and getting them to communicate with each other -- can be tricky.
+I'm looking into ways of making this less painful; for now, if you run into problems, please feel free to contact me and I'll try to help out.

 ## More thorough documentation